dmd-program/dmd-100/README.md

 Special thanks to:

 * Graeme Sullivan, Director of the Penn State School of Visual Arts, for the inspiring conversations, book recommendations, and unwavering moral support;
-* Linda Collins for proofreading over 200 pages.
+* Linda Collins, for proofreading over 200 pages.

 ## License